 Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.

 If the matter relates to criminal issues, contact the local police at the nearest police station or on the national emergency phone number 111.
-Use 111 for fire and ambulance emergencies as well.

 If the matter relates to complaints about tourism services or products, contact the service provider directly.
 If you are not satisfied with their response, you can visit the New Zealand consumer affairs website to lodge a complaint, and let your travel agent know.